amc176/cpp-threadpool/README.md

 ## Exception safety
 Threadpool constructor and its member `resize` offer *basic exception guarantee*.
-If they throw (probably because the system can't allocate new threads) the threadpool will be in a valid state, holding as many threads as it had prior to the expcetion throw.
+If they throw (probably because the system can't allocate new threads) the threadpool will be in a valid state, holding as many threads as it had prior to the exception throw.

 If an *unhandled* task throws, `std::terminate` is called.